alkem-io/website/content/en/structure/1-structure-rational.md

 ## Group Structure Entities
 The new organizational structure implemented by Alkemio is shown below.
-All named entites are registred in The Netherlands.
+All named entites are registered in The Netherlands.

 <p align="center">
   <img src="./alkemio-group-structure.svg" alt="Alkemio Group Structure" /></a>